Imagine starting a small business, working for yourself, or building a company from scratch in the USA in 1875.

 This is what ALWAYS happens… and here we are doing it again with our favorite socialists proposing sky-high taxes that will inevitably hit the middle class.

-Socialists like Bernie Sanders talk about really soaking the ultra-rich billionaires by taxing inheritance.
-And then he introduces a plan to start confiscating almost half the dead’s wealth at just $3.5 million.
+Because the socialists talk about really soaking the ultra-rich billionaires by taxing inheritance.
+And then they introduce plans to start confiscating almost half the dead’s wealth at just $3.5 million.

 Don’t worry, they tell us.
 If you’re not a multi-millionaire, this won’t affect you…